kamping-site/kamping/docs/coding-guidelines.md

 # Header files and includes
 * Use `#pragma once` instead of include guards, as it is available on all important compilers.
 * Include all used headers, don't rely on transitive inclusions.
 Maybe use `include-what-you-use` to check.
-* The `#include` statements will be automatically sorted by clang-format inside blocks separated by a whitespace.
-Use the following, whitespace-separated blocks: 1.
-System header, 2.
-STL header, 3.
-External library header, 4.
-Project header.
+* The `#include` statements will be automatically grouped and sorted by clang-format: project headers come first, then system and library headers.
 * Do not use `using namespace` in header files as this would then also apply to all files including this header file.
 * Use the `kamping/` prefix when including our own header files.